-How can we support employee wellbeing when they are working from home?
+How can we support employee wellbeing when staff are working from home?

 Managers should agree methods to ensure that regular communication is maintained through this period.

-Employees should ensure that they are taking steps to look after their wellbeing during their period of working from home.
+Employees should ensure that they are taking steps to look after their health and wellbeing during their period of working from home.
 This includes:

 - maintaining regular contact with their manager and colleagues